 Skip to main content

-Libra automatically saves every conversation in the project you started it in.
+By default, Libra automatically saves every conversation in the project you started it in — and if it belongs elsewhere, you can move it to another project later.
+If you turn Chat History off on the Chats tab in Settings, new chats become temporary instead: they’re labelled Temporary Chat and aren’t saved by Libra at all, so they’re gone once you leave them — see Chat preferences.
 To find an old chat, the fastest path is global Search: press Cmd+K (or Ctrl+K) and search by chat name or message content across every project you have access to.

 Libra mascot looking around